 The program has two cohorts, fall cohort taking place between September and December and spring cohort between January and May.
 Exact program dates vary depending on the academic schedule of the assigned U.S. host university.
 There will also be a virtual arrival orientation and an in-person end-of-program workshop.

 Students are required to enroll for one semester in full-time, non-degree, undergraduate coursework chosen from their host institution’s existing curriculum.
 They are also required to enroll in at least one course in a U.S. studies field, such as U.S. History, Literature, Art, or Government.
 Besides their academic program, students are required to participate in a minimum of twenty hours of community service activities during the program.

 Students selected for the Global UGRAD program cannot choose their host institution and will be placed at the most appropriate host institution based on their academic interests.
 This is a non-degree program, so it is the students’ responsibility to check with their home institutions whether any credits accumulated during the Global UGRAD program will be transferable to their universities in Mongolia.

 All academic fields of study are eligible.
 Per J-1 visa regulations, interested applicants in Medicine, Nursing, Veterinary Medicine, Pharmacology or other clinical fields of study should note that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

 Failure to meet the academic requirements of the university and Global UGRAD program (poor grades, failure to submit assignments or attend class) may result in dismissal from Global UGRAD.
 Participants must remain in good academic standing with a minimum 2.0 GPA.
 Please visit the following link for more information on Global UGRAD program: worldlearning.org.

-- Be a freshman, sophomore or junior undergraduate student of an accredited university in Mongolia;
+- Be a Mongolian freshman, sophomore, or junior undergraduate student at an accredited university in Mongolia

 How to Apply